Skip to content

 Cellular modules (Quectel, u-blox, Sierra Wireless, etc.) are typically certified FCC + PTCRB.
 FCC certification covers Parts 22, 24, 27 by bands.
 PTCRB adds acceptance by North American mobile operators.

 No equivalent to European RED 3.3 in 2026.
-Voluntary US Cyber Trust Mark program launched in 2024 but no regulatory obligation.
+The voluntary US Cyber Trust Mark program (rules adopted by the FCC in 2024) is still being rolled out, with no regulatory obligation.
 Cellular products remain subject to 3GPP operator security requirements.

 Sources & references